PeaWagon/Kaplan/kaplan/README.md

 * **coef_rmsd**: the coefficient of the root-mean-square deviation summation in the fitness function

+## 2: mol input file

+The molecular input file has the following parameters that must be given:
+* **qcm**: quantum chemical method used for energy calculations
+* **basis**: basis set to use
+* **struct_input**: should be a file name, string, or cid
+* **struct_type**: one of xyz, com, glog, smiles, cid, or name
+* **prog**: only psi4 is supported at the moment
+* **charge**: charge of the input molecule
+* **multip**: multiplicity of the input molecule

 ## Finding the output

-The output is written to the kaplan/kaplan_output directory by default.
+The output is written to the kaplan_output directory by default.
+This directory is located in the directory where the kaplan program was run.
 If you wish to change this location, open the output.py file in the kaplan directory, and change the variable OUTPUT_DIR to the desired location.
 Make sure your version of OUTPUT_DIR appears above the run_output function (and is the only defintion of OUTPUT_DIR).